cuappdev/pollo-backend/README.md

 ### Connecting NodeJS to Couchbase

-During the setup phase, you should have set a username & password for your local Couchbase server.
 We will now add these to a local environment file so that Node can find your database.
-Create a file called `.env` under the root of this git repo and enter the following
+Create a file called `.env` under the root of this git repo and enter the following:

 ```
 DB_HOST=localhost
 DB_PORT=8091
-DB_USER=couchbaseUsername
-DB_PASS=couchbasePassword
+DB_BUCKET=default
 ```

-Replacing `couchbaseUsername` and `couchbasePassword` with your username and password respectively.

 ### Starting Clicker backend